“A huge advance in brief therapy.”

 “After attending a workshop with Andy I put into practice within a week my new found skills – WOW! – amazing and rapid results.
 I believed I listened to my clients, I now knew that I didn’t hear their movement, or lack of it!!
 Within 2 hours a client who had spent thousands of pounds seeking a cure from others found the right way forward, and could engage their gear.
 Previously everything was going wrong (and the movement metaphors were going left) and when things went the right way she found movement.
 We had walls that could be seen over, but couldn’t be got over; scared of falling on their bum……. and literally a numb bum, that triggered instant movement, and a desire to move forward through engaging their gears.
 Applying a bit of filtering and a walk down a funny road and she had successfully made a way forward, specifically the right way forward.
 A 3 day check in for feedback and the feedback was good – the best session ever, and the best technique I had used.
 A successful outcome?
 Yeah – even the client left feeling good!!
 I would recommend that all practitioners who want to support their clients achieve movement learn this great skill.”
 Lesley Hoyle (NLP Practitioner, registered nurse in previous career)

 Host: Alexandra McCauley

-We expect a lot of interest in this Metaphors of Movement training as it is the only one in the UK this year – so please get in touch as soon as possible to book your place.
+We expect a lot of interest in this Metaphors of Movement training as it is the only one in the UK this year.

 There is a 50% discount for those repeating a course with Andrew Austin for the Level repeated.
 Please contact me.